 Can You Make Pulled Pork in a Slow Cooker

 Absolutely!
-Just a few little changes to my recipe help to make sure a slow cooker pulled pork is just as amazing as oven roasted.
-It’s important to brown the pork before adding to the slow cooker.
+Just a few little changes to my recipe help to make sure a slow cooker pulled pork is just as amazing as oven-roasted.
+It’s important to brown the pork before adding it to the slow cooker.
 Don’t skip this step, trust me!!